SemWES/docs-and-training/service_implementation/deployment_automated.md

 client services
 ```
 The CLI prompt will change to `user@project – SERVICES: `.
+Note that the CLI allows tab completion of most commands and provides help for
+all commands.
+Execute `help` for details.

 Then, create a new service with the following command:
 ```